By ALI BEATRICE CLARK

 Cancer Champions — A new charity in Wokingham that supports people with cancer.
 Volunteers in the community do home visits, help with chores or driving, and offer practical support or just a listening ear.
 The charity organises meet-ups, runs a closed Facebook group and signposts cancer patients to other organisations.

 My Cancer My Choices — This charity offers complementary therapies to cancer patients in a calm and safe environment.
 Therapies include reflexology, mindfulness, acupuncture, massage and tai chi.
 Clinics are held at Bracknell Cancer Centre Outpatients and Bracknell Healthspace.
-The free books are to be included in the charity’s library.
+The free books were placed in the charity’s library.

 Macmillan Cancer Information Centre — A hub of information and support at the heart of the Berkshire Cancer Centre in Reading’s Royal Berks Hospital.